vecnathewhisperd0/nethunter-store-website/_docs/Inclusion_How-To.md

     licenses are consistent with corresponding license/README files.
 -   They will check if your application uses any pre-compiled libraries or binary blobs.
--   They will look at your non-source code files to identify [non-free resources](https://NetHunter Store.org/wiki/page/Antifeature:NonFreeAssets) used in your application.
 -   They will skim through the source code to see if your application uses non-Free dependencies, shows advertisements, tracks users, promotes non-Free services/applications, or does anything that is harmful or otherwise undesirable for users.
--   They will list a summary of any [_AntiFeatures_](https://NetHunter Store.org/wiki/page/Antifeatures) in your application.
 -   They will try patching your application to remove usage of third-party proprietary software (if there is any).
 -   They will try to determine a suitable update process for your